iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 ***

-### Check balance again
+### Check Your Account Balance Again

-After a few seconds you can check your balance again by running the script `check-balance.js`:
+After a few seconds you can check your balance again by running [the `check-balance.js` script](#check-balance-script):

 ```console
 node check-balance.js
 ```

 If the faucet successfully transferred testnet tokens to your address, your balance should look similar to the content below.
-In case the total balance for the `baseCoin` is still 0, repeat the process of running the `check-balance.js` script, since it might take a little until the funds have been transferred:
+If the total balance for the `baseCoin` is still 0, repeat the process of running the `check-balance.js` script since it might take a little time for the funds to be transferred.

 ```json
 <account_name>'s Balance: